LarryDavidd/eCommerce-App/README.md

 ## Technology stack:

-JS, TS, Vite, Vue, Vue router, Pinia
+JS, TS, Vite, Vue, Vue router, Pinia, commercetools, axios

 ## All available scripts and instructions for use:

 The scripts are called using the example command -> npm run dev

- - prepare: This script seems to be intended for setting up your project environment.
-It likely installs dependencies, possibly including Husky, a tool for managing Git hooks.
+ - `npm run prepare`: Run both BEFORE the package is packed and published, and on local npm install without any arguments.
+This is run AFTER prepublish, but BEFORE prepublishOnly.

- - depcheck: This script likely checks for any unused or unnecessary dependencies in your project.
-It helps to keep your project lean and efficient by identifying dependencies that are not being utilized.
+ - `npm run depcheck`: A tool for analyzing the dependencies in a project to see: how each dependency is used, which dependencies are useless, and which dependencies are missing from package.json.

- - dev: This script is used to start the development server using Vite, a build tool that focuses on fast development.
-It provides hot module replacement (HMR) which allows you to see changes in your code without a full page reload.
+ - `npm run dev`: The development mode has a hot reboot, it is convenient to pick up all changes on the fly during development

- - build: This script is for building your project.
-It performs type checks for Vue projects and then compiles the entire project, outputting it to the ./dist directory.
+ - `npm run build`: At the beginning, he does type checks in Vue projects, then collects the entire project and outputs it to a folder./dist

- - lint: This script runs ESLint with specific configurations (--ext .vue,.js,.jsx,.cjs,.mjs,.ts,.tsx,.cts,.mts) to check for and fix linting errors in your project's JavaScript and Vue files.
-It also ignores files listed in .gitignore.
+ - `npm run lint`: this is the command to run ESLint, a tool for static code analysis and troubleshooting

- - format: This script uses Prettier to automatically format your source code files (src/ directory) according to predefined rules.
-It helps maintain consistent code style across your project.
+ - `npm run format`: this is the command to run Prettier, a code formatting tool

-storybook: This script starts Storybook in development mode.
-Storybook is a tool for developing UI components in isolation.
-It runs a local server and allows you to view and interact with your components in a browser.
+ - `npm run build`: this is the command to run Storybook in development mode.
+It runs Storybook on a local server and allows you to view and develop components in real time.

- - build-storybook: This script builds your Storybook into static files, which can be deployed to a web server.
-It generates a static version of your Storybook in the storybook-static directory by default.
+ - `npm run build-storybook`: this is a command to build a Storybook into static files.
+It creates a static version of your Storybook that can be hosted on any web server.
+The build result is saved in the `storybook-static` directory by default

-npm-check: This script likely runs npm-check, a tool for checking the status of your npm dependencies.
-It provides information about which dependencies are outdated or unused.
+ - `npm run npm-check`: Check for outdated, incorrect, and unused dependencies.

- - npm-check-updates: This script runs ncu (npm-check-updates) which checks for updates to your project's dependencies without modifying the package.json file.
+ - `npm run npm-check-updates`: This script runs ncu (npm-check-updates) which checks for updates to project's dependencies without modifying the package.json file.

- - npm-updates: This script runs ncu -u which updates your project's dependencies to their latest versions, modifying the package.json file accordingly.
+ - `npm run npm-updates`: This script runs ncu -u which updates project's dependencies to their latest versions, modifying the package.json file accordingly.

- - test:unit: This script runs unit tests using vitest.
-It likely executes tests for your project's components or modules.
+ - `npm run test:unit`: This script runs unit tests using vitest.

- - test:coverage: This script runs unit tests with coverage analysis using vitest.
-It provides information about how much of your code is covered by tests.
+ - `npm run test:coverage`: This script runs unit tests with coverage analysis using vitest.

 ## Step-by-step instructions for setting up and running the project locally: